 Frequently Asked Questions About Marijuana in Pennsylvania

-Is marijuana legal in Pennsylvania?Pennsylvania has legalized the medical use of marijuana for individuals with certain conditions and limitations.
+Pennsylvania has legalized the medical use of marijuana with certain conditions and limitations.

-When did marijuana become legal in Pennsylvania?Act 16, titled the “Pennsylvania Medical Marijuana Act”, was passed by lawmakers in April 2016 and was signed into law in May 2016.
-As of April 2018, much of the state has yet to see medical marijuana patients receive their medicine.
-Very few marijuana dispensaries have opened thus far.
+Act 16, titled the “Pennsylvania Medical Marijuana Act”, was passed by lawmakers in April 2016 and became law in May of that year.
+As of January 2018, much of the state has yet to see medical marijuana patients receive their medicine.

-Where are the dispensaries in Pennsylvania?The Pennsylvania Department of Health released the dispensary and producer applications mid-January 2017 and the regulatory licensing agency (The Department of Health) has approved only a few producers and sellers of medical marijuana across the state.
+The Pennsylvania Department of Health released the dispensary and producer applications in mid-January 2017 and the regulatory licensing agency (The Department of Health) has approved only a few producers and sellers of medical marijuana across the state.
 Under current regulations, Pennsylvania medical marijuana dispensary licenses will be divided into six districts.
 Under phase 1 of the medical marijuana program, the following counties will be able to operate licensed medical marijuana dispensaries:

 - Philadelphia - 3 dispensary licenses